 \section{Introduction}

 Quantum error correction is crucial for fault tolerant quantum computing, yet it introduces significant overhead.
-Within the stabilizer code framework~\cite{gottesman1997stabilizer} implemented through the quantum circuit model~\cite{nielsen2001quantum}, a substantial portion of overhead stems from the stabilizer measurements required to detect and identify errors.
-Specifically, along the quantum circuit, stabilizer measurement and decoding must be performed at regular intervals to maintain the integrity of the code state.
+Within the stabilizer codes \cite{gottesman1997stabilizer} implemented through the quantum circuit model~\cite{nielsen2001quantum}, a significant portion of overhead stems from the stabilizer measurements required to detect and identify errors.
+Specifically, along the quantum circuit, stabilizer measurements and decoding must be performed at regular intervals to maintain the integrity of the code state.
 Moreover, to overcome measurement errors, conventional protocols require multiple rounds of stabilizer measurements for each decoding process, with the number of rounds typically scaling with the code distance~\cite{shor1996fault,divincenzo1996fault}.

-In response to these challenges, single-shot error correction emerges as a promising alternative by requiring only one round of stabilizer measurements per decoding process~\cite{bombin2015single}.
-In the presence of measurement errors, although this approach still leaves a small residual error after decoding, the residual error remains bounded.
+In response to this overhead, single-shot error correction emerges as a promising protocol by requiring only one round of stabilizer measurements per decoding process~\cite{bombin2015single}, even in the presence of measurement errors.
+Although this approach still leaves some residual error after each decoding, the residual error remains bounded.
 Such controlled error propagation is sufficient for fault-tolerant quantum computation.

-Single-shot error correction requires quantum codes with specialized structural properties.
+Single-shot error correction requires quantum codes with specialized structures.
 Bomb\'{i}n first demonstrated that codes with confinement property enable single-shot correction~\cite{bombin2015single}.
-Later, Campbell proposed that good soundness is also sufficient for single-shot error correction~\cite{campbell2019theory}.
-He also showed that one can realize single-shot error correction for any code by measuring a carefully chosen set of stabilizers.
-Further advancing the theory, Quintavalle et al. provided a general definition of confinement, and proved that confinement is sufficient for single-shot decoding for adversarial errors~\cite{Quintavalle2021single}.
+Campbell later proposed that good soundness is also sufficient for single-shot error correction~\cite{campbell2019theory}.
+He also showed that single-shot error correction can be realized for any code by measuring a carefully chosen set of stabilizers.
+Further advancing the theory, Quintavalle et al. provided a more general definition of confinement, and proved that confinement is sufficient for single-shot decoding in the case of adversarial errors~\cite{Quintavalle2021single}.